JoostvDoorn/MovieReviewSentimentRankings/README.md

 Listed Pig Scripts make use of the following Java-based UDF's:

 ### IsMovieDocument.java
-A FilterFunc UDF that receives a document content (as String) and a DataBag of movie titles.
+A FilterFunc UDF that receives a web document (as String) and a DataBag of movie titles.
 Returns True in case the document content contains (case insensitive) one of the movie titles, returns false otherwise.

 ### IsNotWord.java
 A FilterFunc UDF that receives a movie title (as String) and a DataBag of English words.
 Returns True in movie title string is longer than five characters and does not match an English word, returns false otherwise.